gregskawinski/gregskawinski.github.io/index.md

 ---
 [Simple Shop - CLI MySQL-based app](https://github.com/gskawinski/Python/tree/main/Projects/MySQLShopCLI)

-"Simple Shop" is a command-line application designed to streamline various aspects of a virtual store.
-The Simple Shop CLI offers users a range of functionalities, such as creating user profiles, accessing product lists, obtaining product details and reviews, creating orders, managing customer orders, making payments, and even adding new products to the shop inventory.
-The tool is ideal for simplifying the management of an online store's operations and enhancing the user's shopping experience.
+"The Simple Shop" is a command-line application/tool designed to simulate/streamline various aspects of a virtual store.
+The Simple Shop offers users a range of functionalities, such as creating user profiles, accessing product lists, obtaining product details and reviews, creating orders, managing customer orders, making new payments, and adding new products to the shop inventory.
+The CLI app is tightly integrated with a MySQL database for seamless operations, and the application uses simulated data in a fake dataset to simulate real-world scenarios.

 ### Quant Financing / Data Engeenering